tanya-sonker/cupcake-shop/catalogue/README.md

 ```
 $ docker-compose build
 ```
+If you completed the pre-requisites, this should build 2 images -- catalogue and catalogue-db.
+This implies you must have 2 different DockerHub repositories to push these images to!

 - Now, if you had to push this image, you would do:
 ```
 $ docker push DOCKER_USERNAME/catalogue